markszulc/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 * Basic merchandising.
 Uses labels like "free shipping" if that product has free shipping.
 These labels are setup by the merchandise team in Photoshop, and the web uses logic to know when to apply them to the image.
 * Advanced merchandising.
 Each template has multiple variables and may show more than one option at the same time.
 Uses a database, inventory and business rules to determine when to show a product as "Just In", on "Clearance," or "Sold Out."
 Also may use transparency behind the product to show it on different backgrounds, such as in different rooms.
 The same templates and/or assets may be repurposed on the product detail page to show a larger or zoomable version of the same product on different backgrounds.

-It's important to understand that Dynamic Media Classic only provides the visual portion of these templates- based applications.
+It's important to understand that Dynamic Media Classic only provides the visual portion of these templates-based applications.
 Dynamic Media Classic companies or their integration partners must supply the business rules, the database, and development skills to create the applications.
 There is no "built-in" template application; designers set up the template in Dynamic Media Classic, and developers use URL calls to change the variables in the template.

 By the end of this chapter you will know how to:

 * Upload a Photoshop PSD to Dynamic Media Classic to use it as the basis of a template.
-* Create a simple merchandising Basic Template consisting of imagelayers.
+* Create a simple merchandising Basic Template consisting of image layers.
 * Add text layers and make them variable through the use of parameters.
 * Construct a template URL and manipulate the image dynamically through the web browser.